 I am broadly interested in the general area of Artificial Intelligence, with emphasis on Natural Language Processing, Information Extraction, Machine Learning.
 I derive great delight from solving challenging problems in these areas!
 Now, I'm working on weakly supervised semantics and event temporal relations extraction.

 Herbert A. Simon

 said that human intelligence is just the rule-governed manipulation of symbols.
-I believe machine could achieve the same capacity of human’s intelligence one day.
+I believe one day machines could achieve the same capacity of human's intelligence.
 I dream to commit myself to this challenge and to make human life better.